 - a.
 Our school is committed to protecting all data that it holds relating to staff, pupils, parents and governors. - b.
 This policy applies to all school data, regardless of whether it is in paper or electronic format and where it is stored. - c.
-This policy was approved by governors on 15/11/23 and will be reviewed annually.
+This policy was approved by governors and will be reviewed annually. - d.
+The Data Protection Officer (DPO) for The Keys Academy Trust is Ben Cain who can be contacted at (dpo@feps.co.uk) 01924 827869